Willian (footballer, born 1988): International career

 As a member of the under-20 Brazil team, Willian made his debut in the 2007 South American Youth Championship against Chile on 7 January 2007, which Brazil went on to win.
 In 2007, he was also selected for the FIFA U-20 World Cup, but Brazil were eliminated in the quarterfinals by Spain.

 On 10 November 2011, Willian made his senior debut for Brazil in a friendly match against Gabon.
 On 16 November 2013, he scored his first international goal in a 5–0 win over Honduras in Miami, Florida.

 On 7 May 2014, Willian was selected as part of the 23-man squad for the 2014 FIFA World Cup.
 He came on at half-time in extra time of the round of 16 match against Chile in Belo Horizonte for his Chelsea teammate Oscar, and took a penalty in the shootout which he put wide of the goal, although Brazil nonetheless advanced.

 At the 2015 Copa América, Willian assisted Roberto Firmino's decisive goal in the 2–1 win over Venezuela in Santiago, a result which sent Brazil into the quarterfinals as group winners.

 On 5 May 2016, he was named by Brazil manager Dunga among the 23-man list for the Copa América Centenario to be held in the United States.

-In May 2018 he was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia.

 On 7 June 2019, he received a late call-up for the 2019 Copa América to replace the injured Neymar.

 Style of play

-A fast, agile, and technically gifted player, Willian is known for his quick feet, acceleration, and explosive style of play, which allows him to dribble past opponents at speed whilst keeping close control of the ball which is typically a Brazilian style, he has also been known to pull off feints and tricks, such as the elastico, in order to confuse and beat defenders.
-He primarily plays as a winger, and his high stamina, vision and creativity enables him to link-up play between the deeper midfielders and the forwards, and create goalscoring chances.
-During the 2015–16 season, while at Chelsea, he showed his prowess at direct free-kicks, with almost all his goals coming from set pieces.
-He improved the statistics of his attacking game due to which he was called Chelsea's top performer of the season.
+A fast, agile, and technically gifted player, Willian is known for his quick feet, acceleration, and explosive style of play, which allow him to dribble past opponents at speed while keeping close control of the ball, a typical Brazilian style.
+He is also known for performing feints and tricks, such as the elastico, to confuse and beat defenders.
+He primarily plays as a winger, and his high stamina, vision, and creativity enable him to link up play between the deeper midfielders and the forwards, as well as create goalscoring chances.
+During the 2015–16 season, while at Chelsea, he demonstrated his prowess with direct free kicks, with almost all of his goals coming from set pieces.
+He improved his attacking statistics, which led to him being named Chelsea's top performer of the season.